D-i-d-i/Sequences_Alignement/README.md

-# Sequences_Alignement
+# Sequences_Alignment
-Tests of algorithms for Sequences Alignement
+Tests of algorithms for Sequences Alignment